 - Be a United States citizen or a United States national from American Samoa or the Commonwealth of the Northern Mariana Islands.

 - Have a documented history of receiving need-based financial aid during his or her undergraduate years.
 Primary evidence of meeting this criterion is a student’s history of receiving need-based institutional, state or federal grants-in-aid.
-An institutional financial aid officer will be required to complete a Financial Data Sheet certifying that the student meets this criterion.
+Each nominated student will be required to complete a Financial Aid Data Sheet certifying that the student meets this criterion.
 During the selection process, the amount of financial need will be one of the factors considered with preference being given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the student’s being able to attend graduate school.